Urbanmech UM-R60L “Duke of Death”

 Currently Private Ettington is awaiting repairs after engaging both an Atlas and Manticore class tank…

-Tor Eddington was also a key factor in the Crimson Hand’s success during the New Abilene campaign against Hose Davion.
+Target spotted.
+Ready to join the ranks of the dispossessed due to the Duke of Death… BAM!
+BAM!
+BAM!
+BAM!
+Tor Eddington was also a key factor in the Crimson Hand’s success during the New Abilene campaign against House Davion.

 During that battle he alone in his Urbanmech held up an entire wing of the Davion attack on the fuel depot north of the Space Port.